fusionx3/fusionx3.github.io/_posts/2017-10-09-From-Docker-To-Root-Access-In-60-Seconds.md

 `cd /root/hostroot`

-For more convenience and to avoid getting confused and accidently browse files on the container rather than the host, we can simply use _chroot_ to change the current root directory:
+For more convenience and to avoid getting confused and accidentally browse files on the container rather than the host, we can use _chroot_ command to change the current root directory:

 `chroot /root/roothost`